-Whether you’re considering contact lenses for a clinical reason or just because you want to be free of spectacle wear, we’re here to care for you on your contact lens journey.
+Whether you’re considering contact lenses for a clinical reason or just because you want to be free of spectacle wear, we’re here to care for you on your journey.

-Our experts will guide you through your contact lens journey at every stage, from identifying the most appropriate lens, and teaching you how to insert and remove them safely, to managing your prescription, and guiding you through the ongoing care required to ensure you can wear lenses comfortably and safely for life.
+Our team will guide you through every stage, from identifying the most appropriate contact lens, to teaching you how to apply and remove them safely, to managing your prescription, to guiding you through the ongoing care required to ensure you can wear lenses comfortably and safely for life.

 No, this is a common misconception.
 The front of the eye and underside of the eyelid are covered by a thin membrane called the ‘conjunctiva’ which physically prevents this from happening.

 Yes you can, it is best to apply your lenses before putting your make-up on, and remove them before taking off your make-up.
 We can even recommend a range of eye care cosmetics specifically designed to compliment contact lens wear.

 We do not recommend swimming in contact lenses.
 This is because there is an organism that lives in water (acanthamoeba) that can cause a very serious infection if it gets in your eye.
 If you need glasses and want to see clearly while you are swimming, we recommend prescription swimming goggles.